valerielnd/Bike-Sharing/README.md

 ### Customer Types

-To continue getting information about our potential customers, we decided to find the number of short-term customers and annual subscribers in NY.
-This will help us determine the types of customers we could expect for a bike-sharing company in Des Moines.
+To further understand our potential customers, we decided to identify the count of short-term and annual subscribers in New York.
+This analysis will assist us in anticipating the customer types for a bike-sharing service in Des Moines.

 ![customer_proportion](https://github.com/valerielnd/Bike-Sharing/blob/main/customer_type.png)

 [Customer Types Tableau Link](https://public.tableau.com/shared/ND59Z5376?:display_count=n&:origin=viz_share_link)

-Since there are 1900359 subscribers and 443865 short-term customers, which gives a proportion of 4.28 subscribers to short-term customers, we expect a more significant number of subscribers than short-term customers in Des Moines.
+With 1,900,359 subscribers and 443,865 short-term customers, the ratio of subscribers to short-term customers is 4.28.
+Consequently, we anticipate more subscribers than short-term customers in Des Moines.

 ### Checkout times for users

-Now that we have an idea about the customers' genders and types, we decided to find the length of time that bikes are checked out by them.
+Having gained insights into the genders and types of customers, we determined the duration they check out bikes.

 ![checkout_times_for_users](https://github.com/valerielnd/Bike-Sharing/blob/main/checkout_time_users.png)

 [Checkout times for users Tableau Link](https://public.tableau.com/shared/48GPWJKMR?:display_count=n&:origin=viz_share_link)

-The highest checkout time for the users is 5 minutes, where around 146752 bikes are used for trips of that duration.
+The peak checkout time for users is 5 minutes, with approximately 146,752 bikes utilized for trips that duration.
-Once this peak is reached, as the checkout time continues to increase and gets over 48 minutes, the number of bikes used for a trip of that duration and more decreases and stays between 0 and 5000 bikes.
-That means riders typically use bikes for a trip duration between 0 to 40 minutes.
+Beyond this peak, as the checkout time surpasses 48 minutes, the number of bikes used for trips of that length or longer diminishes, stabilizing between 0 and 5,000 bikes.
+This suggests that riders generally utilize bikes for trips lasting between 0 and 40 minutes.

 ### Checkout times by gender